This peach dump cake is moist, fruity, and buttery with a crisp crust on top! And it only requires four simple ingredients!

 What is a Dump Cake?

-It’s a simple cake with a fruity layer at the bottom and a moist and fluffy cake surrounding it.
+They’re similar to a cobblers but are cakier and less crumbly on top.
+Still, they feature a fruity layer at the bottom and a moist and fluffy cake surrounding it.

 What makes them so easy is that they use two shortcut ingredients: canned fruit and a boxed cake mix.

-- Canned Peaches – Don’t drain the syrup!
-It’ll serve as the liquid that’ll saturate the dry cake mix.
-Use either heavy or light syrup, depending on how you want the cake to be.
+- Canned peaches.
+Don’t drain the syrup!
+It’ll serve as the liquid to saturate the dry cake mix.
+Use either heavy or light syrup, as you prefer.

-- Yellow Cake Mix – It turns into the cakey crumble that surrounds the peaches.
-Vanilla, butter, or white cake mix all work, too.
+- Yellow cake mix.
+It turns into the cakey crumble that surrounds the peaches.

-- Ground Cinnamon – To give the cake a little bit of warmth.
-You can also jazz up the cake with other spices such as nutmeg and all-spice.
+- Ground cinnamon.
+To give the cake a little bit of warmth.

 Can I Use Fresh Peaches?

-Definitely.
-However, since fresh peaches don’t come with heavy syrup, you’ll have to make a few tweaks.
+You can use fresh peaches for this easy peach dump cake.
+However, they don’t come with heavy syrup.
+So, you’ll have to make a few tweaks.

 You can also use frozen peaches for this recipe.
 Just mix them with brown sugar and cinnamon, and they’ll be ready to go.